 There could be a temporary change of some existing land uses due to TCEs for equipment staging during construction.
 Table 3.13-3 provides the acreage of land that would be subject to temporary direct conversion for the HSR Build Alternative and compares those acreages to the total acreage of each existing land use within the RSA.
-The HSR Build Alternative would temporarily use approximately 113 acres of land outside the project's permanent right-of way for construction staging, laydown, and fabrication areas.
-Most of the TCEs would occur on land currently occupied by community facilities (approximately 34 acres), industrial uses (approximately 29 acres), or transportation/communications/utilities uses (approximately 24 acres).
-In addition, approximately 9 acres of vacant land would be temporarily used for construction.
+The HSR Build Alternative would temporarily use approximately 117 acres of land outside the project's permanent right-of way for construction staging, laydown, and fabrication areas.
+Most of the TCEs would occur on land currently occupied by community facilities (approximately 34 acres), industrial uses (approximately 34 acres), or transportation/communications/utilities uses (approximately 25 acres).
+In addition, approximately 6 acres of vacant land would be temporarily used for construction.
 The land temporarily used for construction staging, laydown, and fabrication would be unavailable for these existing uses while construction activities are taking place at various times, as needed.
 Construction would not take place on affected land throughout the entire duration of construction activities related to the HSR Build Alternative.
 Refer to Section 2.9, Construction Plan and Phase Implementation Plan, of Chapter 2, Alternatives, for a detailed description of construction activities and the construction schedule.
 A TCE typically does not encompass a full parcel and would only affect land use in one part of an existing parcel.
-Furthermore, the Authority would negotiate with property owners to lease the land required for the TCE.